lajavaness/annotto-docs/docs/user-manual/main-functionalities/add-comment.md

 # Add a comment

-When annotating an item, you can add a comment via the dedicated field just below.
+When annotating an item, you can add a comment using the text box below the item text area.

-It is enough:
+To add a comment:

-1. write your comment
+1. Write your comment

-2. press enter
+2. Press enter

 ![Screenshot 1-9](../assets/screenshot-1-9.png)

-- It is also possible to add a comment from the project page.

-- The new comment as well as the old ones are visible from the space **_History_**.
+It is also possible to add a comment from the project page.
+The new comment as well as the old ones are visible from the space **_History_**.

 ![Screenshot 2-1](../assets/screenshot-2-1.png)